Google Cloud Hybrid Connectivity – IC, VPN & NCC

 1. Configure a scheduler in Google Analytics to convert the Google Analytics data to JSON format, then import directly into BigQuery using bq command line.

-2. Use gsutil to export the Google Analytics data to Cloud Storage, then import into BigQuery and schedule it using Cron.
+2. Use gcloud storage to export the Google Analytics data to Cloud Storage, then import into BigQuery and schedule it using Cron.

 3. Import data to BigQuery directly from Google Analytics using Cron